A+ A A-

 Application Process

-ANS: The PFP admissions exercise will commence in January 2024 following the release of the GCE O-Level examination results.
+ANS: The PFP admissions exercise will commence in January each year following the release of the GCE O-Level examination results.
 Eligible Secondary 4 Normal

 (Academic) students will receive a copy of 'Form P' which includes: